-This year, over 27,000 of you spoke up loud and clear to the World Bank and to the UK government – and they are starting to respond.
+In 2018, over 30,000 of you spoke up loud and clear to the World Bank and to the UK government – and they are starting to respond.
 In replies to questions from MPs, former Secretary of State Priti Patel stressed the strong influence the UK government has as a major shareholder at the World Bank.
 She also emphasised the importance of speaking up for energy spending that benefits the world’s poorest people.

 6) COP24 - Voices raised on climate change

 In December 2018, negotiators from 196 countries and the European Union joined in talks to reach a global climate agreement.
 Over two weeks of negotiating led to implementations of the historic Paris Agreement, signed in 2015.

 In October, the IPCC report (Intergovernmental Panel on Climate Change) had scientists tell us that if major global changes aren’t made to tackle climate change, irreversible damage will be done to the earth, our common home.
 In light of this, many believe the COP24 discussions did not go far enough.
 We must continue to raise our voices on climate change and urge the UK government to increase their ambition in tackling climate change.

 7) Climate Champions